 Uloric (Febuxostat) is the first prescription drug to be approved by the FDA for lowering uric acid levels in over 40 years.
 Patients who are still having gout attacks and continue to have high uric acid levels despite treatment now have another treatment option.

 The prevalence of gout is increasing, attributed mainly to increases in both longevity, and obesity.
 Gout is characterized by severe pain and swelling in the affected joint, and reduced joint mobility.
 Gout flares can last anywhere from a few hours to weeks at a time.
 Chronic gout can lead to permanent joint damage and disability.
-For more background information follow the links below to our previous articles on gout:

 Gout treatment guidelines recommend treating gout symptoms with non-steroidal anti-inflammatory drugs, corticosteroids, or oral colchicine.
-For long-term management of the condition, keeping a uric acid levels of less than 360mmol/L is the goal.
+For long-term management of the condition, keeping uric acid levels in adults less than 360mmol/L is the goal.
 Allopurinol is the current mainstay drug for maintenance of uric acid levels in patients with gout.
 Allopurinol works by interfering with the biosynthesis of purine, via inhibition of xanthine oxidase.
 Xanthine oxidase is an enzyme necessary for the oxidation process of hypoxanthine and xanthine into uric acid.
 By blocking this oxidation process, allopurinol inhibits production of uric acid.
 For patients who are unresponsive to allopurinol treatment, or become intolerant, there have been few options available until now.

 – Are 18 years of age or older, who have been diagnosed with gout